One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: Two-point statistics

 \subsection{The angular two-point correlation function}

 In order to estimate the angular two-point correlation of radio sources we make use of the estimator proposed by \citet{LandySzalay1993},

-where $DD, DR$ and $RR$ denote the normalised pair counts at separation angle $\theta$ for data-data, data-random and random-random source pairs (see App.~\ref{app:B} for more details).
-A number of other estimators are available for the same purpose, but in theory the Landy-Szalay (LS) estimator has minimal bias and minimal variance at the same time and is claimed to be more robust (see~\citealt{Kerscher2000}).
-Data points are taken from the LoTSS-DR1 value-added source catalogue and random points either from the mock catalogue described in Sect.~\ref{sec:mocks}, or from a purely random sample.
-Data and random catalogues are masked with `mask d', unless otherwise stated.
+where $DD, DR$ and $RR$ denote the normalised pair counts at separation angle $\theta$ for data-data, data-random and random-random source pairs (see App.~\ref{app:B} for details).
+The Landy-Szalay (LS) estimator has minimal bias and minimal variance and is claimed to be more robust than other estimators (see~\citealt{Kerscher2000} and App.~\ref{app:B}).
+Data points are taken from the LoTSS-DR1 value-added source catalogue and random points either from the mock catalogue (default) described in Sect.~\ref{sec:mocks}, or from a purely random sample.
+Data and random catalogues are masked alike.

 For a large enough random source catalogue, the expectation value of the LS estimator is \citep{LandySzalay1993}:

 where $w_\Omega = \int G_p(\theta) w(\theta) \mathrm{d} \theta$, with $G_p(\theta)$ being the normalized count of pairs of `atomic' cells (cells that are small enough to contain at most one point source) at separation $\theta$ in the analysed survey area.
 Thus the LS estimator (as well as all other estimators that have been proposed in the literature) is biased.
 The function $G_p(\theta)$ depends on the binning.